DJI Spark – Overview, Set Up, Indoor Flight

 DJI’s new revolutionary mini drone is still very new, so I haven’t seen everything it can or can’t do.
 But so far, so good.
 I am impressed.
 To me, Spark is quite obviously a consumer market drone but with the ability to capture high-quality video and images from unique, and most importantly, spontaneous angles.
 It’s an accessible drone my mother or grandmother could fly and comes in five different colors (I got lime green).

-Price point wise at $499 USD, it’s certainly not cheap, but it’s affordable enough to get your very first drone.
 The tagline is apt — Seize The Moment — because Spark is powerful, intelligent, and portable, all the things you need to capture your aerial creativity on the fly (oh, see what I did there?).

 My hope is that Spark will seize the imaginations of thousands around the world, taking their new and existing drone hobbies to new Spark heights!